Rose Villain: 2018–2019: Signing with Republic Records

-2020–2022: Italian projectes
+2020–2022: Italian projects

 In 2020, Villain joined MeNext Agency, signed a new record deal with Arista, Sony Music Italy, and she released her first single in Italian, named "Bundy".
 A couple months later, she released the official single in Italian titled "Il Diavolo Piange"; its music video was shot in New York and was directed by Joe Mischo, also known as Brume.
 In the summer of 2020, she was featured on "Chico" by the Italian rapper Guè Pequeno; the single was part of his studio album Mr. Fini and also featured Luchè.
 "Chico" became a success in Italy; it peaked at number 5 on FIMI's singles charts, was certified 4× platinum, and was named as one of the ten top-selling songs in 2020 in Italy.

 After the success of "Chico", Villain released her third single in Italian, titled "Goodbye".
 She appeared on "Stone Cold Digital", part of A Pale Blue Dot by Dreamshade, a Swiss melodic death metal band; the album was released in March 2021.
 She also appeared on Corona Love Story by Mondo Marcio, released in February 2021.
 On 13 April 2021, she announced her collaboration with Paco Rabanne, having been chosen as testimonial for the launch of the fragrance Lady Million Fabolous.